 - Either an internal or external consultant is assigned to manage the process of change.

-Business process improvement is the fundamental re-thinking and radical redesign of business processes to achieve dramatic improvements in critical, contemporary measures of performance, such as cost, quality, service and speed.
+Core process improvement is the fundamental re-thinking and radical redesign of business processes to achieve dramatic improvements in critical, contemporary measures of performance, such as cost, quality, service and speed.

 Four key words: Fundamental, Radical, Dramatic, Process.